tudocomp/tudocomp/README.md

 Unit tests are compiled and executed with `make check`.
-They are using the "gtest" library and will output to the terminal for each test wether it succeeded or not, as well as any additional error infomation.
+They are using the "gtest" library and will output to the terminal for each test whether it succeeded or not, as well as any additional error information.

 ## Extending tudocomp with new compressor or encoder implementations